-Have you ever made head cheese from scratch?
+Have you ever made a meat terrine from scratch?
 Let alone tasted it before?
-Here is a straight up French classic: this parsley ham hock terrine, also known as jambon persillé or French parsley ham head cheese.
-In the UK it goes by the name of brawn by the way!
+Here is a straight up French classic: this parsley ham hock terrine, also known as jambon persillé or French parsley ham.

 I love making recipes from scratch.